magento/devdocs/_includes/php-dev/typepool_sensitive-values.md

 and `<config path>` is a `/`-delimited string that uniquely identifies this configuration setting.

 <div class="bs-callout bs-callout-info" id="merging-info" markdown="1">
 The same configuration setting can be both sensitive and system-specific.
+To specify a setting as both types, it must be listed twice, once with `argument name="sensitive"` and once with `argument name="environment"`.
 </div>

 ### Sensitive setting